 Wider research identifies ‘everyday makers’ as an important new form of everyday politics.
 By ‘everyday maker’, we mean people who get involved in local and concrete projects with a DIY-ethos, which make a real difference to people’s lives and the benefit the local community.
 Everyday makers are well-known, well-networked and trusted in their communities, working either as part of a community-led action group or by themselves, but they are not connected with formal politics.

-Starting from an understanding that politics is not limited to formal processes, The System Doesn’t Work is a research project that puts everyday makers at the heart of politics in our city-region.
-In order to better understand, value and make visible everyday politics in Greater Manchester, over six months, this project worked to:
+Starting from an understanding that politics is not limited to formal processes, The System Doesn’t Work project put everyday makers at the heart of politics in our city-region.
+In order to better understand, value and make visible everyday politics in Greater Manchester, over six months, this project sought to:

 - Identify and work with a diverse group of everyday makers from Greater Manchester